DanBeverley/Food-Detection/README.md

 The analysis is orchestrated by `main.py` and `food_analyzer.py`:

 1.  **Initialization (`main.py`)**:
-    *   Parses command-line arguments: paths to the input image, depth map (optional), configuration file, and USDA API key (optional).
+    *   Parses command-line arguments: paths to the input image, depth map (optional), mesh file path (optional), configuration file, and USDA API key (optional).
     *   Calls the main analysis function in `food_analyzer.py`.

 2.  **Core Analysis (`food_analyzer.py` - `analyze_food_item` function)**:
     *   **Load Configuration**: Reads `config_pipeline.yaml`.
     *   **Load Inputs**: Loads the RGB image.
-Attempts to load the provided depth map; if unavailable or invalid, creates a dummy depth map based on image dimensions.
+Attempts to load the provided depth map or mesh file; if unavailable or invalid, creates a dummy depth map based on image dimensions.
     *   **Load Models**: Loads TFLite segmentation and classification models, along with the classification `label_map.json`.
     *   **Segmentation**: Runs inference with the segmentation model to produce a food mask.
     *   **Classification**: Runs inference with the classification model on the (potentially masked) image to get a food label and confidence.
-    *   **Volume Estimation**:
+    *   **Volume Estimation** (orchestrated by `food_analyzer.py`, implemented in `volume_helpers.py`):
+        *   If a mesh file path is provided, its volume is calculated using `trimesh` and used directly.
-        *   Converts the masked region of the depth map into a 3D point cloud using camera intrinsics.
-        *   Calculates the volume of this point cloud using `ConvexHull`.
+        *   Otherwise, if a depth map is provided, it's converted into a 3D point cloud using camera intrinsics.
+The volume of this point cloud is calculated using `ConvexHull`.
+        *   If neither is available, a dummy volume might be assumed or an error/warning logged.
-    *   **Density Lookup**: Queries local database and/or USDA API for the density of the classified food label.
+    *   **Nutritional Lookup (`density_lookup.py`)**: Queries local `custom_density_db.json` and/or USDA API for density (g/cm³) and calories (kcal/100g) of the classified food label.
-    *   **Mass Calculation**: Computes mass (volume × density).
+    *   **Mass & Calorie Calculation**: Computes mass (volume × density) and then total estimated calories (mass × calories_per_100g / 100).
-    *   **Output**: Returns a dictionary containing all results (mask shape, food label, confidence, volume, density, mass).
+    *   **Output**: Returns a dictionary containing all results (mask shape, food label, confidence, volume, density, mass, calories_kcal_per_100g, estimated_total_calories).

 ## Project Structure